Fortunately for veterans, VA mortgages can often be refinanced quickly, easily and inexpensively.

 Going from a conventional loan to a VA loan

-If you are eligible for a VA home loan but have a conventional mortgage, it may be to your advantage to refinance to a VA mortgage if you qualify.
-You will need to prove that you are eligible to receive a VA loan by presenting a certificate of eligibility.
+If you are eligible for a VA home loan but have a conventional mortgage, it might make sense to refinance to a VA mortgage if you qualify.
+You will need to prove that you are eligible to receive a VA loan by presenting a Certificate of Eligibility.
+The Department of Veterans Affairs details the exact requirements.
+You can apply online, through your lender or through the mail.

 Protections for military homeowners